xmidt-org/docs/content/docs/operating/troubleshooting.md

 - Problem: Talaria is not registering with Consul.

-  - Detection: On a consul node run the following commands.
+  - Detection: On a consul node, run the following command(s):

     ```bash
     consul catalog services
     # talaria should show up in list, if not try the solution
     ```

-  - Solution: Validate Consul client config, with TLS and address
+  - Solution: Validate Consul client config, with TLS and address.

     ```yaml
     consul: